tahnau/immich-smart-albums/README.md

 # Immich Smart Albums

-This utility empowers you to create dynamic photo albums in your [Immich](https://immich.app/) instance.
-It leverages Immich's search capabilities (both metadata and AI-powered smart search) and adds powerful local filtering to help you organize your photos exactly the way you want.
+This utility automates the creation and updating of dynamic photo albums in your [Immich](https://immich.app/) instance.
+It combines Immich's powerful metadata and AI-powered smart search with advanced local filtering (JSONPath and regex) to precisely organize your photos.

+**Use Cases:**
+*   **Automated Sharing:** Automatically share photos of specific people from multiple Immich accounts into a single, shared album.
+*   **Curated Public Albums:** Create "sanitized" albums for public viewing (e.g., family photos for relatives) by excluding sensitive content or specific individuals.
+*   **Relationship Management:** Easily filter out photos where you and an "ex" appear together, ensuring your albums reflect current preferences.
+*   **Advanced Organization:** Build highly specific albums based on criteria like camera model, ISO, file path, or any other EXIF/asset metadata.

-## The Story: Building the Perfect Album
+## Getting Started: Building Your First Smart Album

-Let's embark on a journey to create highly curated photo albums in Immich, starting simple and progressively adding more sophisticated filtering.

-### Chapter 1: Curating by People – From Individuals to Groups

 Our first goal is to create an album for our friend, **Jane Doe**.
 We can easily do this by including her name: